AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Improved the **Quick start** page with steps for different personas.
 [Read more](../start/quick-start.md)

-* Now all the Decision Management features described in the dedicated section also apply to the Adobe Experience Platform users leveraging the Offer Decisioning application service.
+* Now all the Decision Management features described in the dedicated section also apply to the Adobe Experience Platform users leveraging the Offer Decisioning application.
 [Read more](../offers/get-started/starting-offer-decisioning.md)

 * Added a subsection to clarify the differences between using audiences versus decision rules when applying a constraint to restrict the selection of offers for a given placement.
 [Read more](../offers/offer-activities/create-offer-activities.md#segments-vs-decision-rules)